f32c/f32c/rtl/proj/lattice/sparrowhawk/xram_bram/README.md

 # ft2232 and openocd

-The make build process will generate *.svf bitstream file for programming with external tools like openocd.
+The make command will generate and patch *.svf bitstream file for programming with external tools like openocd.

-"make program_ft2232" will attempt to upload generated *.svf file with openocd.
-This upload currently doesn't work (exits with error).
+"make program_ft2232" will attempt to upload generated *.svf file to FPGA with openocd.
+This upload is temporary (to SRAM of FPGA) and is active as long as FPGA board power is ON.
-A little help is needed here to get it working...

-However, openocd will change something to ft2232 cable and/or linux kernel so from then on (while ft2232 usb cable is plugged), the cable will be recognized by diamond internal programmer.
+However, openocd will change something to ft2232 cable and/or linux kernel so from then on (while ft2232 USB cable is plugged in PC), the cable will be recognized by diamond internal programmer.